DabbingEevee/Moar-TCon/README.md

 # More TCon

-a addon that adds new stuff for tinkers construct fucused around the fusion of a new material to other materials
+An addon that adds new stuff for Tinkers Construct.